credativ/plutono/docs/sources/auth/azuread.md

 +++
 title = "Azure AD OAuth2 authentication"
-description = "Grafana Azure AD OAuth Guide " keywords = ["grafana", "configuration", "documentation", "oauth"] weight = 700
+description = "Plutono Azure AD OAuth Guide " keywords = ["plutono", "configuration", "documentation", "oauth"] weight = 700
 +++

 # Azure AD OAuth2 authentication

-> Only available in Grafana v6.7+
+> Only available in Plutono v6.7+

-The Azure AD authentication provides the possibility to use an Azure Active Directory tenant as an identity provider for Grafana.
-By using Azure AD Application Roles it is also possible to assign Users and Groups to Grafana roles from the Azure Portal.
+The Azure AD authentication provides the possibility to use an Azure Active Directory tenant as an identity provider for Plutono.
+By using Azure AD Application Roles it is also possible to assign Users and Groups to Plutono roles from the Azure Portal.

 ## Create the Azure AD application